Clay Ave., Anthony Ave. bet. Mount Eden Pkwy. and E. 170 St

 Directions via Google Maps

-After the site became a park, the mansion was converted for use as the local administrative headquarters of the Bronx Parks Department.
+When the Claremont property became a park, the mansion was converted for use as the local administrative headquarters of the Bronx Parks Department.
 Substantial changes in the 1930s and 1940s transformed Claremont into a modern park.
 The Claremont Mansion was razed in 1938 and replaced with a gazebo.
 Bronx Parks headquarters moved to a new building, named Ranaqua, on Bronx River Parkway.

 Directions to Claremont Park

 - Spray Showers